Redesigning the travel guidebook for the better

-Copies are already available for sale at Himalayan Map House book outlets in Thamel (under club OMG), Chettrapati and Basantapur, Summit Bookstores, Paradise Bookshop, Pilgrims Bookshop and all good book stores throughout Thamel.
+Copies are already available for sale at Himalayan Map House book outlets in Thamel (under Purple Haze), Chettrapati and Basantapur, Summit Bookstores, Paradise Bookshop, Pilgrims Bookshop and all good book stores throughout Thamel.
 Mandala Bookshop in Pokhara also have stock.

 - International online orders are available at Nepal guidebook (print edition) all books are sent with registered international book post.

 - Affiliates and sales partnerships are also available with generous commissions for digital and print editions.
 Contact me for details.